lana-20/charles-setup/README.md

 ### Enable HTTPS Proxying

-As my devices are set up for SSL logging now, I just have to enable SSL proxying within Charles as follows:
+As our devices are set up for SSL logging now, we just have to enable SSL proxying within Charles as follows:

 ♦ Within Charles click **Proxy > SSL Proxying Settings...**